Nonethousand/SM64LBuilder/README.md

 Only 6 built in repo scripts so far.
 Will add more soon.

+No more releases will be published.
+Run the commands below to get the SM64LBuilder scripts.

 # For Casual Use
 First open the Terminal.
 Run these commands:
 ```